alexfikl/h5pyckle/README.rst

 implement the pickling for various types.
 This has the benefit of

 * making it very easy to add custom pickling routines for new types
-* defering the dispatch issue for subclasses to a well-tested code
+* deferring the dispatch issue for subclasses to a well-tested code

 Links